qimcis/qimcis/README.md

 ### Hi there 👋

 I'm Chi, I'm passionate about building projects that I believe in.

 Currently Founding Engineer @ Clover Labs

-Interesting in machine learning engineering, LLM inference, and data pipelines!
+Learning about machine learning engineering, llm inference, and data pipelines!